 Below we take a look at 10 of our favourite popular microbreweries in the UK.

-Many of which have already started to become household names among the real ale craft beer drinkers.
+Many of which have brewery and distillery tours available, as well as having already started to become household names.
+In particular, among the real ale craft beer drinkers.

 Beaver Town Brewery – London